ZacheryCalahan/Oppo-OS/README.md

 2. Install qemu-system-riscv64
 3. Clone this repository
 4. Update the Makefile with the location to your cross compiler via the CC, AS, and LN variables.
+5. Run `make generate_new_fat32` as QEMU expects a disk image called "disk.img".
+This command will auto generate a new FAT32 filesystem for the OS to use.
-5. Run `make run` to compile, link, and run the binary in qemu
+6. Run `make run` to compile, link, and run the binary in qemu